boldingd/EclipsePhaseContent/HumbleBeginnings.md

 >
 > Two things are important to point out here: one is that they *are* nonviolent, and the other is that they definitely aren't the only vanguardist group in the outer-system.
 >
-> But, *\@curé*'s pretty worried that, long-term, these folk are going to lead to more inter-factional conflict in the solar system, not less.
+> But, @Curé's pretty worried that, long-term, these folk are going to lead to more inter-factional conflict in the solar system, not less.
 >
-> **Minerva**: While I share *\@curé*'s concerns, I am dismayed that he only seems to apply them to peacefully expansionist anarchist communities, and not to violently expansionist or repressive capitalist ones.
+> **Minerva**: While I share \@curé's concerns, I am dismayed that he only seems to apply them to peacefully expansionist anarchist communities, and not to violently expansionist or repressive capitalist ones.
 >
 > **anarcat**: If you think he has no criticisms of the Consortium, you don't know the man at all.
+> And I'll remind you that's he's a *mutualist*.
 >
 > **Plasmage**: Also, that's not helpful *right now*.
 >